peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 NS resource records exist in addition to the record with the empty target (marked with a comment as "unusual").
-This configuration may have some other meaning in a different context, however, and is specifically not prohibited by this specification.
+This configuration may have some other meaning in a different context, however, and is specifically not addressed by this specification.

 # Interpreting a Referral to Nowhere